 Don’t ignore your feelings.

 Don’t ignore your feelings when someone makes you feel bad about yourself.
 Do you have any friends that after spending time together you feel worse than you did before?
-Do you feel nervous around them because you don’t know what she/he is going to say or do?
+Do you feel nervous around them because you don’t know what they are going to say or do?
 Bullying affects our overall happiness and confidence.
 So we must check in with ourselves and not ignore our emotions.
-The worse the bullying gets- the worse we begin to feel.
+The worse the bullying gets – the worse we begin to feel.
 A friend makes you feel happy, liked, appreciated and confident.

 If you would prefer our easier to read version, please click here.

 If you are being bullied, you do not need to go through it alone.
 If you ever need help, Ditch the Label are here for you.
-You can contact us here or join our community.
+You can join our community here.